Nontrivial low-frequency topological waves at the boundary of a magnetized plasma

-However, a quasi-edge state \cite{Rajawat_arxiv_2022a,Rajawat_arxiv_2022c} between ion cyclotron frequency and band 2 can be obtained in the limit $\delta l \ll 1/k_p$, where a continuum of lower-hybrid frequency exist.
-The edge state would undergo collisionless damping via resonant interaction with lower-hybrid resonance and would become a quasi-edge state \cite{Rajawat_arxiv_2022c}.
-It is also worthwhile to mention that, since quasi-edge states are confined between $\Omega_i$ and $\omega_2$, they can exist at arbitrary values of $k_z$.
+However, a quasi-edge state has been identified between the ion cyclotron frequency and the second bulk band ($\omega_2$), as previously discussed in Ref.~\cite{Rajawat_arxiv_2022a}.
+A semi-analytical model has been developed under the limit $\delta l \ll 1/k_p$, where a continuum of lower-hybrid frequencies exists.
+The edge state undergoes collisionless damping via resonant interaction with the lower-hybrid resonance, thereby transforming into a quasi-edge state.

+Furthermore, it is worth noting that since quasi-edge states are confined between $\Omega_i$ and $\omega_2$, they can exist at arbitrary values of $k_z$.

 On the separate note, we do not observe any Alfven resonance bands from our solver.
 The Alfven resonance may not exist in two-fluid description of a cold plasma and a detailed explanation can be found in \cite{Bellan_pop_1994} and its subsequent comments.